October 11, 2018

 So yes, they are successful but in many more significant ways than just making money.
 And they have achieved success without giving up on their principles and their vision.
 This meant that all their decisions were way harder.
 As a company staying true to their brand values and purpose meant much costlier, more time consuming and much more complex choices.

 As a company, staying true to your brand values and purpose can feel like climbing a building from the outside during a hurricane rather than taking the elevator up.
 It’s not easy.
 And for those of you who are trying to do it, you know exactly what I mean and this episode is for you.

 Who can benefit from listening in:

-United by blue story is a great story particularly for small businesses to hear.
+The United by Blue story is a great one, particularly for small businesses to hear.
 When you’re starting out you hear a lot of examples and business lessons from those big brands that have made it big.
-You know, Apple, Nike, Starbucks… Don’t get me wrong, these brands are great for a reason and there are many lessons we can learn from them, but for a small business they seem unattainable.
+You know, Apple, Nike, Starbucks… Don’t get me wrong, these brands are great for a reason and there are many lessons we can learn from them, but for a small business, they seem unattainable.
 They are in a different league and it’s just very hard to relate.
 And although United by Blue has had many successes they started very small, like two buddies and a few t-shirts small!
 And their “overnight success” took three companies and over a decade.